lucas-diedrich/spatialdata-learning/README.md

 We will learn

 - about spatialdata and its basic underlying data structures
-- how about the transformation of elements between coordinate systems
+- about the transformation of elements between coordinate systems
 - how we can interactively explore our data
 - how we can interface with different downstream packages
 - troubleshooting